shukanth/SpeakLink/README.md

 ## Overview

-SpeakLink is a powerful developer tool designed to enhance web applications with advanced speech recognition, document management, and multilingual capabilities.
+SpeakLink is a community-focused platform designed to help **immigrant parents** who struggle with understanding academic information or navigating parent-teacher interactions due to language barriers.

 **Why SpeakLink?**

 This project aims to streamline user interactions and improve accessibility in web applications.
 The core features include:

-- 🎤 **Real-time Speech Recognition and Translation:** Enhances user interaction and accessibility for multilingual applications.
-- 📄 **Document Management:** Efficiently handles user-uploaded documents, simplifying storage and retrieval.
+- 🎙️ **Record & Analyze Parent-Teacher Conferences:** Record audio from meetings and get translations and summaries, making it easier to follow up on key discussions.
+- 📄 **Upload Academic Documents:** Instantly extract and understand important details from report cards, IEPs, and syllabi—ask questions in your language and get clear, personalized answers.
 - 🎙️ **Conference Handling:** Streamlines management of conference sessions, including audio recording and transcript generation.
 - 🔍 **Intelligent Querying with RAGService:** Provides context-aware responses and insights from academic documents.
-- 🌍 **Internationalization Support:** Ensures accessibility for diverse users by supporting multiple languages.
+- 🌍 **Designed for Multilingual Families:** Ensures accessibility for diverse users by supporting multiple languages.

+---
+---

+## Contributors

+Meet the team behind SpeakLink:

+- **Shukanth Jojodae**
+- **Sharva Deodhar**
+- **Siddarth Tummala**

+We collaborated on ideation, design, and development to create a seamless multilingual academic planning experience for immigrant parents, helping them bridge communication gaps in parent-teacher interactions.

 ---